 \subsection{Grand canonical ensemble (GCE)}

-The GCE is generally used in applications to heavy-ion collisions.
-In this ensemble, energy and number of particles along with their quantum numbers are enforced to conservation laws on an average by temperature and chemical potential.
-The partition function for a system with $N$-hadrons within a volume $V$ with temperature $T$, and chemical potential, $\mu$ is given by,
+The grand canonical ensemble (GCE) is generally used in applications to heavy-ion collisions.
+In~this ensemble, the energy and number of particles along with their quantum numbers are enforced by conservation laws on average by temperature and chemical potential.
+The~partition function for a system with $N$ hadrons within a volume $V$ with temperature $T$ and~chemical potential $\mu$ is given by

-Here, $E_i^{2} = p_i^{2}+m_i^{2}$ is the total energy ($p_i$ being the momentum of a particle of mass $m_i$), $g_{i}$ is the spin-isospin degeneracy factor and $\mu_{i}$ is the chemical potential of $i^{\rm{th}}$-species. $T$ is the temperature and the ``+" and ``--" signs in the distribution functions refer to bosons and fermions, respectively.
-Here, the individual particle numbers are not conserved while the quantum numbers B, S, and Q are conserved.
-For $i^{\rm{th}}$-hadron, the chemical potential is given by,
+Here, $E_i^{2} = p_i^{2}+m_i^{2}$ is the total energy ($p_i$ being the momentum of a particle of mass $m_i$), $g_{i}$ is the spin-isospin degeneracy factor, and $\mu_{i}$ is the chemical potential of the $i^{\rm{th}}$-species. $T$ is the temperature, and the ``+`` and ``--'' signs in the distribution functions refer to bosons and fermions, respectively.
+Here, the~individual particle numbers are not conserved, while the quantum numbers $B$, $S$, and~$Q$ are conserved.
+For the~$i^{\rm{th}}$-hadron, the~chemical potential is given by

-Here, B$_i$, S$_i$ and Q$_i$ are the baryon number, strangeness and electric charge of the $i^{\rm{th}}$-hadron and $\mu_{B}$, $\mu_{S}$ and $\mu_{Q}$ are the corresponding chemical potentials for these conserved quantum numbers, respectively.
+Here, B$_i$, S$_i$, and Q$_i$ are the baryon number, strangeness, and electric charge of the $i^{\rm{th}}$-hadron and $\mu_{B}$, $\mu_{S}$ and $\mu_{Q}$ are the corresponding chemical potentials for these conserved quantum numbers, respectively.
 Applying the Boltzmann approximation to the partition function \cite{Wheaton:2004qb}, we get,

-Hence, the particle multiplicity in GCE is given by,
+Hence, the~particle multiplicity in GCE is given by,